ethereum-optimism/optimism/glossary.md

 ## Predeployed Contract ("Predeploy")
 [predeploy]: /glossary.md#predeployed-contract-predeploy

-A contract that was deployed on-chain at genesis (i.e. at the start of the chain).
+A contract placed in the L2 genesis state (i.e. at the start of the chain).

-Optimistic Ethereum has the following pre-compiles:
+Optimistic Ethereum has the following predeploys:

 - [L1 Attributes Predeployed Contract][l1-attr-predeploy]